esmnext/esmx/packages/router-vue/README.md

 onMounted(() => {
   // Add route guard
   const unregister = router.beforeEach((to, from) => {
-    if (to.meta?.requiresAuth && !isAuthenticated()) {
+    // Check if route requires authentication (isAuthenticated is your auth function) if (to.meta?.requiresAuth && !isAuthenticated()) {
       return '/login';
     }